 \chapter{Notation and symbols}

 This text covers topics ranging from classical mechanics to quantum mechanics in second quantization.
-As a consequence, many mathematical symbols can take on different meanings depending on the specific context in which they are used.
-For instance, the same symbol may represent an operator in first or second quantization, a physical quantity, or a state label. \\ To reduce notational complexity and improve readability, we adopt the convention that only fundamental operators of first quantization, such as position and momentum operators, and unitary or antiunitary symmetry operators (e.g., Wigner operators), are explicitly marked with a hat symbol "\(\hat{\ }\)".
+As a consequence, many mathematical symbols can take on different meanings depending on the specific context in which they are used. \\ To reduce notational complexity and improve readability, we adopt the convention that only fundamental operators (such as position and momentum operators, as well as unitary or antiunitary symmetry operators, e.g. Wigner operators) are explicitly marked with a hat symbol "\(\hat{\ }\)".
 Generic interaction operators, including the Hamiltonian in first quantization, are instead left without a hat, while their corresponding second-quantized forms are consistently denoted with one.
 Less standard operators or scalar quantities are also left without a hat, unless otherwise specified.
-In addition, for the sake of notational economy, creation, annihilation, and number operators, due to their pervasive use throughout the text, are likewise written without a hat. \\ Moreover, many symbols used throughout the text may carry multiple meanings; the glossary specifies their primary interpretation, while specific cases are clarified within the main text.
+In addition, for the sake of notational economy, creation and annihilation operators, due to their pervasive use throughout the text, are likewise written without a hat. \\ Moreover, many symbols used throughout the text may carry multiple meanings; the Notation and Symbols table specifies their primary interpretation, while specific cases are clarified within the main text.
 This approach allows us to maintain a compact notation without compromising the formal precision required for the theoretical development.

 \fancyhf{} \fancyhead[EL,OR]{\thepage} \fancyhead[OL,ER]{ \ifthenelse{\value{chapter}>0}{\chaptername\ \thechapter}{} }